mozjay0619/pyqreg/README.rst

 .. figure:: https://github.com/mozjay0619/pyqreg/blob/master/media/img2.png

 We will also replicate the visualizations of many quantiles that are plotted against the OLS fit.
+We will use the exact codes used in the statsmodels example that places the results in a Pandas DataFrame.

 .. code:: python